“If you wish to travel far and fast, travel light. Take off all your envies, jealousies, unforgiveness, selfishness, and fears.”

 In all of our combined decades of travel, it has occurred about two dozen times, usually on the trip home.
 It is not too bad, considering we have flown over 1.6 million miles.
 You never forget, though, that feeling of dread that sets in as you stare at the baggage carousel, praying your suitcase will suddenly pop out, but it never does.
 Your heart sinks.
 The biggest hassle is the often long wait to complete the forms to get the luggage to you, most often the next day.

-The good news is all luggage that was recovered lost during trips has been returned to us.
+The good news is that all luggage that was recovered and lost during trips has been returned to us.
 Ryan, though, when he returned home from his 15-month Afghanistan deployment, sent a chest home, via the Army, of all his belongings.
 He had a lot in there.
 That was the year I “adopted” Ryan through Soldiers Angels.
 I sent him many care packages full of goodies: books, DVDs, magazines, tools, video games, clothes, photos, art projects, gifts, etc. The chest arrived empty.
 He was heartbroken.
-Luckily those stories are rare.
-But anything that would break your heart to lose, keep with you.
+Luckily, those stories are rare.
+But anything that would break your heart to lose keep with you.

 Want to learn about Wanderers Compass?